Axel-ex/Rust-Weather-Station/README.md

 ## Hardware

 - **Microcontroller**: ESP32.
-- **Sensors**:
 - **AS5600**: A magnetic rotary position sensor for detecting wind direction.
 - **BME680**: An environmental sensor for measuring temperature, humidity, pressure, and gas.
 - **Hall effect sensors**: to embed into the anemometer and rain gauge.
 - **18650 Lithium ion battery**.
 - **12V solar pannel**: charges the batteries.
 - **CN3791 solar charger**: charges the batteries when the sun is up.
 Protects against overcharge and overdischarge.
 - **MT3608 step up converter**: Steps up the output voltage to 5v to feed the esp32.

 ## Key Features